estellesantini/credit-risk-classification/README.md

-# credit-risk-classification.
+# Supervised Learning Credit Risk Classification

 ## Overview of Analysis
-In this supervised learning challenge a model is trained to evaluate if a loan is a healthy or high risk loan.
-By using test data and assessing the balance of each class, the target variable can be predicted.
-With this prediction, the model's can evaluate the accuracy and how well the model performs.
+In this supervised learning challenge a model is trained to evaluate if a loan is a healthy or high-risk loan.
+By using test data and classification of 0 and 1 or healthy and high-risk loans, the target variable can be predicted.
+With this prediction, we can evaluate the accuracy and how well the model performs.

 To build this model, I took the following steps:
 1. Split the Data into Training and Testing Sets